GUARD: Graph Universal Adversarial Defense

+In this work, for the first time, we study a novel problem of protecting GCNs from adversarial targeted attacks with a \textit{universal} defense method.
+We demonstrate that attackers tend to perturb target nodes with a fixed set of low-degree nodes.
+We analyze possible reasons to explain the finding.
+Our understanding motivates us to propose \textsc{Guard}, a simple yet effective method to enhance the robustness of GCNs.
+Specifically, \textsc{Guard} generates a universal patch by explicitly identifying the possible attacker nodes and pruning all suspicious edges in advance to protect important local nodes from multiple adversarial targeted attacks.
+In our extensive experimental evaluation, \textsc{Guard} can successfully defend against various strong attacks, achieving state-of-the-art robustness without sacrificing accuracy when applied to several established GCNs.

-\textbf{Limitations and future work.} Despite the promising experimental justifications, our method might potentially suffer from some limitations: 1) Currently, we only consider the purification in the context of structural perturbations, however, adversarial perturbations will occur at the level of features and nodes.
-The defense strategy should be adapted to meet the requirements to defend against other forms of adversarial attacks (e.g., attacks on node features).
-2) We focus on test time attack where model is trained on a clean graph.
-In practice, for a given graph, we do not have the prior knowledge about if the graph is clean or has noisy or adversarial edges.
-3) Our work is specific to node classification task, although it is also possible to expand the proposed method in the future to other node-related tasks (e.g., link prediction) by suitably modifying the loss function.
-We leave these for future works.
+Despite the promising experimental justifications, our method might potentially suffer from some limitations: (i) Currently, we only consider the purification in the context of structural perturbations, however, adversarial perturbations will occur at the level of features and nodes.
+The defense strategy should be adapted to meet the requirements to defend against other forms of adversarial attacks (\textit{e.g.,} attacks on node features). (ii) Our work is specific to the node classification task, although it is also possible to extend the proposed method in the future to other node-related tasks (\textit{e.g.,} link prediction) by suitably modifying the loss function.
+We leave these for future work.

-\textbf{Potential negative societal impact.} Our work presents a simple yet effective universal defense to defend against adversarial targeted attacks, which would broadly benefit technology companies who operate various security-critical applications based on the graphs.
-On the potentially negative side, as our work provides understandings on how adversarial attacks work in perturbing the GCNs' prediction on a single node, this in turn can help an adversarial agent to create more robust and imperceptible attacks.
-Currently, we have no solution for such a concern but we understand that this needs to be addressed in future work.
-Overall, we believe our work can still help practitioners defend against potential attacks and better protect GCNs-based systems in most cases.
+\begin{acks} The research is supported by the National Key R\&D Program of China under grant No. 2022YFF0902500, the Guangdong Basic and Applied Basic Research Foundation, China (No. 2023A1515011050), Ant Group through Ant Research Program (20210002). \end{acks}